Popov-Lab-UNC/DELi/docs/defining_docs/defining_libraries.rst

 the base name of the file is the ID of the library.
 Thus, if this file was named ``path\to\file\DEL006.json``, the ID of the library would be ``DEL006``.

-These are the named elements supported by the library file:
+These are the named elements required by the library file:

 - ``bb_sets``

+These are the named elements that are optional but recognized by DELi:

 - ``barcode_schema``
+- ``doped``
 - ``reactions``
 - ``dna_barcode_on``
 - ``scaffold``

-The only section that is always required is the ``bb_sets`` section.
-Every other section is optional, though its best practice to add it if you have the information.
+You can include any other sections you like, but DELi will ignore them.
+Below is a deeper dive into each of these sections.

 .. _bb-set-sec: